 About the Research Competition

-Shore to Core invites a research team to develop a framework to identify, measure, and analyze relationships between the design of the built environment and individuals’ wellbeing.
+Shore to Core‘s winning research team Happier by Design, was invited to develop a framework to identify, measure, and analyze relationships between the design of the built environment and individuals’ wellbeing.
 Each person is affected by his or her environment in a variety of ways, and these effects can be studied at a range of scales.
 Insights from the social sciences, medicine, neuroscience, and other fields have emerged that allow us to deepen our knowledge of these relationships.
 How can we leverage these opportunities and tools to better understand how discrete elements of the built environment are affecting us?
 Is the way that we currently design cities beneficial for the people living in them?
 How can we use this information to inform future urban development?

 - How can we measure how distinct elements of the built environment affect wellbeing?